-Total amount of funding IMLS expects to award through this announcement \$3,300,000 Expected performance measurements See Section A3 Anticipated number of awards 24 Expected amount of individual awards \$10,000-150,000 Average amount of funding per award experienced in previous years \$137,500 Anticipated start dates for new awards Projects must begin on September 1, 2023.
-Anticipated period of performance September 1, 2023 - August 31, 2025.
+- Total amount of funding IMLS expects to award through this announcement \$3,750,000 Expected performance measurements See Section A3 of this Notice of Funding Opportunity Anticipated number of awards 29 Expected amount of individual awards \$10,000 - \$150,000 Average amount of funding per award experienced in previous years \$129,300 Anticipated start dates for new awards Projects must begin on September 1, 2024.
+Anticipated period of performance September 1, 2024 - August 31, 2026.
 Project activities may be carried out for up to two years.
-Type of assistance instrument Grant